Graham Leonard

 Graham Douglas Leonard (8 May 1921 – 6 January 2010) was an English Roman Catholic priest and former Anglican bishop.
 His principal ministry was as a bishop of the Church of England but, after his retirement as the Bishop of London, he became a Roman Catholic, becoming the most senior Anglican cleric to do so since the English Reformation.
 He was conditionally ordained to the priesthood in the Roman Catholic Church and was later appointed a monsignor by Pope John Paul II.

 Early life

 Born on 8 May 1921, Leonard was the son of Douglas Leonard, an Anglican priest, and his wife Emily Leonard (née Cheshire).
-He was educated at Monkton Combe School near Bath and at Balliol College, Oxford.
+He was educated at Monkton Combe School near Bath and at Balliol College, Oxford, where he read botany.
 During the Second World War he was commissioned into the Oxfordshire and Buckinghamshire Light Infantry, rising to the rank of captain.
 He spent the latter part of the war attached to the Army Operational Research Group for the Ministry of Supply.
 He then attended Westcott House theological college in Cambridge.
 He was ordained as a deacon in 1947 and as a priest the following year.